apollographql/apollo-client/.api-reports/api-report-utilities.md

         resetResultCache?: boolean;
         resetResultIdentities?: boolean;
     }): string[];
+    // Warning: (ae-forgotten-export) The symbol "getInMemoryCacheMemoryInternals" needs to be exported by the entry point index.d.ts
+    //
+    // @internal
+    getMemoryInternals?: typeof getInMemoryCacheMemoryInternals;
     // (undocumented)
     identify(object: StoreObject | Reference): string | undefined;
     // Warning: (ae-forgotten-export) The symbol "makeVar" needs to be exported by the entry point index.d.ts